cursorless-dev/cursorless/docs/user/customization.md

 improve customization.

-The spoken forms for actions, scope types, colors, etc can be customized using the csvs found in the `cursorless-settings` subdirectory of your user folder.
+The spoken forms for actions, scope types, colors, etc can be customized using the csvs found in the `cursorless-settings` subdirectory of your Talon user folder.
 On Linux and Mac, the directory is `~/.talon/user/cursorless-settings`.
 On Windows, it is `%AppData%\Talon\user\cursorless-settings`.